aang81a/my-it-support-portfolio/ABOUT-ME.md

 ## 🌟 My Approach to Support

+## 🔸 My Approach to Support

+## ◽ My Approach to Support

+## ◾ My Approach to Support

+## 🧺 My Approach to Support

+## 🔎 My Approach to Support

 - **User-First Mindset:** I prioritize active listening and clear communication to ensure users feel heard and supported.

 - **Structured Documentation:** I believe that good documentation is the key to a fast helpdesk.
 I enjoy creating clear "How-To" guides to empower users and help my team.

-- **Efficiency awareness:** I'm always looking for ways to streamline repetitive tasks so I can helping more people with their issues.
+- **Efficiency awareness:** I'm always looking for ways to streamline repetitive tasks so I can help more people with their issues.

 - **Scope Formula (4W):** To isolate and resolve technical issues efficiently, I systematically apply the troubleshooting framework: